JustinGOSSES/spoken-floodplain/README.md

 ### Leaflet.js
 Leaflet.js will be used to display the user's location on a map with an overlay of the floodplains and floodway.

+### NoSleep.js
+Using NoSleep.js to trick the browser to stay awake even if it is not being touched.
+Otherwise the screen will go to sleep and not speak anymore after a few minutes.

 ## Considerations
 #### Prior Art
 - Stratigraphy-Speech: